 The iPad and other tablets are valuable tools for a number of reasons.
-The use of a tablet device has added another layer of convenience across the spectrum of opportunities.
+Using of iPad for presentations has added another layer of convenience across the spectrum of opportunities.
 Presentation apps give the presenter the option of showcasing engaging interactive content right from the convenience of the small screen.

 With iPad business use increasing, companies are buying employees ipads or many people have their own but don’t know how to maximize their potential.
 In the presentation world, PowerPoint isn’t easy to manage from an iPad which has opened up a whole new realm of presentation apps.